Derivatives DEX Substance Exchange Announces Completion Of Testnet Activity, Official Mainnet Launch Imminent

-(MENAFN- GlobeNewsWire - Nasdaq) San Francisco, CA, Sept.
-21, 2023 (GLOBE NEWSWIRE) -- In recent days, Substance Exchange (SubstanceX), the decentralized derivatives exchange, is excited to announce the successful completion of its inaugural testnet event.
+(MENAFN- TimesNewswire ) In recent days, Substance Exchange (SubstanceX), the decentralized derivatives exchange, is excited to announce the successful completion of its inaugural testnet event.
 Over the course of this event on the Arbitrum Goerli testnet, SubstanceX attracted more than 35,000 active addresses, which accounted for more than 30% of the total network interactions during the same period.
 Moreover, the official Discord community membership has exceeded 23,000, laying a solid foundation for the eagerly awaited mainnet launch, characterized by robust product technology and strong market enthusiasm.

 The testnet event provided users with the opportunity to experience the platform's features firsthand, including a wide array of trading pairs and a diverse selection of derivatives.
 Substance Exchange's dedication to delivering a user experience akin to centralized exchanges has been met with enthusiasm, drawing in users who value a smooth and intuitive trading environment.